Return to Research links

-Discovery Park is educating leaders for tomorrow - hiring and retaining the brightest minds in the state of Indiana.
-Discovery Park speeds new inventions and accelerates technology commercialization to create high-tech industry in the state of Indiana.
+Discovery Park is educating tomorrow's leaders - hiring and retaining the brightest minds in the state of Indiana.
+Discovery Park speeds new inventions and accelerates technology commercialization to create high-tech industry locally and globally.

 Contact Discovery Park at firstname.lastname@example.org or visit the web site at http://www.purdue.edu/dp .